guzart/snowball/README.md

 * [ ] handle api url decode error
 * [ ] use budget number formatting
 * [ ] use budget date formatting
+* [ ] move temporary selections out of session – bug when back and forward session is saved

 ### Bling, bling! ✨🥇